A face covering, also called a handcrafted mask, can refer to a face covering made by a company or a face covering that you make yourself at home.

 - a common area, including an elevator, of a tourist accommodation establishment;

-- educational institution (except pre-school, primary and secondary schools), including colleges and universities;
+- an educational institution from Elementary 5, including colleges and universities;

 Wearing a mask or face covering is also mandatory to access or move around a lobby, reception area or elevator in an office building other than an apartment building.